 I’m writing this from Playa del Carmen on the Yucatan peninsula in Mexico.
 I’m visiting a friend I made whilst travelling in Vietnam and he is dive mad!
-Lluis is a cave diver, but I’m only a recreational diver without the training (but with mild claustrophobia).
-So being able to see the light and way out was the compromise and current diving in a freshwater cenote sounded like the perfect activity to cool down in hot and sticky August!
+Lluis is a cave diver, but I’m only a recreational diver without the training (and with mild claustrophobia).
+So being able to see the light and way out was the compromise and current diving in a freshwater cenote sounded like the perfect activity to cool down in hot and sticky August.
 (Seriously the Yucatan is humid in August)

 Chikin Ha freshwater cenote

 We dove with Playa Diving Center – Lluis knows them well and we went with his friends.
 The boys are proper cave divers – the first time I’ve seen two tanks used on a dive.
 Everything has to be fail safe with cave diving, less so for current diving in the cenote when you can see the surface of the water.